Awkward season 5 finale postmortem: Inside Matty and Jenna's reunion

-[Warning: This story contains spoilers from Tuesday’s episode of Awkward.]
+[Warning: This story contains spoilers from the Season 5 finale of Awkward.]

 Chessler and fellow executive producer Chris Alberghini called up EW to walk us through the night's biggest moments, including that car accident, where it all went wrong with Luke, and why they had to end this part of Matty and Jenna's story at Camp Pookah.

 Tamara comes clean about her financial situation—and then ends up dealing with it all on her own.

 CHRIS ALBERGHINI: We felt like she had been pretending to be someone she wasn't for so long, not just with this last guy, but also with Adam the Marine.
 It was important that she finally faced the reality of who she is as a person and that who she is and what she has is good enough and that she's going to not only make the best of it but embrace it moving forward.

 MIKE CHESSLER: It was meant to be a very empowering decision.
 She's taking control of and responsibility for her own future.

 ALBERGHINI: That was very deliberate because historically, Matty is the one who has always remained friends with Sadie and supported her even at her most awful.
 He's been the one who has stood by her and been the nonjudgmental, platonic friend.
 For us, if you can't even get along with Matty McKibben, you've gotta think about some of the things that you've been doing wrong in your life.
 It's what pushed her over the edge.